pnp/powershell/documentation/Get-PnPTenantRecycleBinItem.md

 ```

 ## DESCRIPTION
 This command will return all the items in the tenant recycle bin for the Office 365 tenant you are connected to.
-If you are not a SharePoint Tenant Admin connect to the site where you want to manage the recycleb in and use Get-PnPRecycleBinItem.
+If you are not a SharePoint Tenant Admin connect to the site where you want to manage the recycle bin and use Get-PnPRecycleBinItem.

 ## EXAMPLES